Frequently asked questions

 Unsurprisingly, following many years of use, bins are subject to inevitable wear and tear.
 If your bin has become degraded in this way, you can purchase a replacement bin.
 If you would like to order a replacement bin, please phone 01684 295010; when it is delivered, the old bin will be taken away to be recycled.

 On rare occasions, a bin can be damaged during the emptying process.
 If you have experienced damage in this way (usually to the lid or the wheels), we will repair-or, where necessary, replace-your bin free of charge.
 Please phone us on the above number to report damage and to arrange a repair.

 On which day is my bin emptied?

 The bin is emptied on the same day every other week, alternating with the blue bin.
-If you do not know your collection day, please visit waste and recycling.
+If you do not know your collection day, please view our bin collection dates calendar.